wikixen/dengue_fever_gdp_relationship/README.md

 <br>
 The GDP data stretched as far back as 1960 and ended on 2022.
 Various cells were null but these were mostly in the years before 2000.
 I also used excel to delete all the data before 1990 as it would be useless and it had so many nulls that even I wanted to use it, doing so would be useless.

-The final dataset that I used was a population data set from ourworldindata which I downloaded just in case I needed population data.
+The final dataset that I used was a population data set from <a href="https://ourworldindata.org/population-growth">ourworldindata</a> which I downloaded just in case I needed population data.

 For all four datasets various territories or contested land was left with no data (Puerto Rico, Western Sahara, etc.) but this is very common with global datasets so it's something that I ignored.
 However there were some exceptions where the NULL values were more important.
 Certain countries for example lacked their GDP values; For countries like Russia it doesn't matter because the incidence rate is 0 but for countries like Vietnam which does have dengue cases & deaths it means my analysis will be lacking.